surelybassy/SportStatsAnalysis/README.md

 ## Delivering Insight

 Using the data collected, I wanted to create a tool used to deliver it to the public.
-Building an API server in Python, using the Flask library, I was able to create a number of routes that ran different queries on my database and returns the results back to the user as either a JSON file or rendered HTML page.
+Building an API in Python, using Flask libraries, I was able to create a number of routes that ran different queries on my database and returns the results back to the user as either a JSON file or rendered HTML page.

 ![API Diagram](Images/APIDiagram.png?raw=true, "API Diagram")